Randolph, New Jersey: Local government

 The Township Council is the legislative body of Randolph, operating under the Council-Manager form of government within the Faulkner Act, formally known as the Optional Municipal Charter Law.
 The township is one of 42 municipalities (of the 564) statewide that use this form of government.
 The Township Council is comprised of seven members, who are elected at-large in partisan elections to four-year terms of office on a staggered basis, with either three or four seats up for election in even-numbered years as part of the November general election.
 The council selects one of its members to serve as mayor and another as deputy mayor, at a reorganization meeting conducted each year.
 The council represents the public and develops and adopts policies, resolves public issues, formulates township policy through motions, resolutions and ordinances which reflect the needs of the public, and maintains a working knowledge of intergovernmental issues and how they will affect the Township of Randolph.
 Thirteen separate advisory boards and committees assist policy formulation of the council.
 The Township Council is similar to a corporate board of directors and is assisted by the Township Attorney, who prepares ordinances and advises on legal issues, the Township Clerk, who prepares resolutions, and the Township Manager, who functions much like the CEO of a corporation.

-As of 2023, members of the Randolph Township Council are Mayor Marie Potter (R, term on council and as mayor ends December 31, 2022), Deputy Mayor Lou Nisivoccia (R, term on council and as deputy mayor ends 2022), Christine Carey (R, 2024), Mark H. Forstenhausler (R, 2022), James B. Loveys (R, 2022) and Joanne Veech (R, 2024).2022 Municipal Data Sheet, Township of Randolph.
-Accessed July 7, 2022.Morris County Municipal Elected Officials For The Year 2022, Morris County, New Jersey Clerk, updated March 3, 2022.
-Accessed May 1, 2022.General Election Winners List For November 6, 2018, Morris County, New Jersey Clerk.
-Accessed January 1, 2019.
+As of 2023, members of the Randolph Township Council are Mayor Lou Nisivoccia (R, term on council ends December 31, 2026; term as mayor ends 2023), Deputy Mayor Christine Carey (R, term on council ends 2024; term as deputy mayor ends 2023), Helene Elbaum (R, 2026), Mark H. Forstenhausler (R, 2026), James B. Loveys (R, 2026), Marie Potter (R, 2026) and Joanne Veech (R, 2024).

 Mark Forstenhausler was selected in February 2014 to fill the vacant seat expiring in December 2014 of Tom MacArthur, who resigned from office after announcing that he was moving out of the township.